MaherDissem/Unsupervised-Anomaly-Detection-in-Noisy-Time-Series-Data-for-Enhancing-Load-Forecasting/README.md

 5. Run the load forecasting model and compare training it on contaminated test data vs on the new filtered data: `load-forecasting/.main.py`

-`run_experiments.py` can be used to run multiple experiments (different contamination rates, forecast horizons, etc.) in parallel in a multi-gpu environment.
+`run_experiments.py` automates this process and can execute multiple experiments (different contamination rates, forecast horizons, etc.) in parallel, within a multi-gpu environment.

 ### Acknowledgement
 Our codebase builds heavily on the following projects: